rust-nostr/nostr/book/src/nostr/05_01-client-message.md

 <section>

 Finally, the `ClientMessageEnum` class also opens up three additional message types `NEG_OPEN()`, `NEG_CLOSE()` and `NEG_MSG()`.
-These do not form part of the standard protocol specification but do have specific uses when it comes to providing methods by which error messaging can be handled by clients.
+These do not form part of the standard protocol specification but instead form part of an additional protocol [Negentropy](https://github.com/hoytech/negentropy) for handling set-reconciliation.

 To construct these we need to first create them as instance of the `ClientMessageEnum` class and then pass these into a `ClientMessage` object using the `from_enum()` method.

 ```python,ignore